stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 zipWithSL2 _ Nil        Nil        = Nil
 zipWithSL2 f (ha :: ta) (hb :: tb) =
   f ha hb :: zipWithSL2 f ta tb {prf = ?adjPrf prf}
-zipWithSL2 _ Nil (_ :: _) impossible
-zipWithSL2 _ (_ :: _) Nil impossible
 ```

-Here, we check, what the type of a hypothetical function
+Here, we check what the type of a hypothetical function
 `adjPrf` would be, if it could convert the existing
 `prf` value to a value of the expected type in the
 recursive call.
-Let's check its type:
+Let's inspect its type:

 ```
 > :t adjPrf